Hopping with activity from spirits of former patients!

 Built on the very top of Cleopatra Hill, this huge, 5 story Spanish Mission-style, building is the highest public building in the entire Verde Valley.
-Jerome itself is at 5000 elevation, and was built on the side of the Mingus mountain, on Cleopatra Hill overlooking the Verde Valley, about a 15 minute drive up from the valley floor, and about 20 miles from the once large, profitable copper mine, which was why the town of Jerome was built in the first place in 1876.
-The building was made of concrete, poured in place on a 50 degree slope, and still is considered an engineering feat to this day.
+Jerome itself is at 5000 foot elevation, and was built on the side of the Mingus mountain, on Cleopatra Hill overlooking the Verde Valley, about a 15 minute drive up from the valley floor, and about 20 miles from the once large, profitable copper mine, which was why the town of Jerome was built in the first place in 1876.
+The building is made of concrete, poured in place on a 50 degree slope, and still is considered an engineering feat to this day.

 The United Verde Hospital was built in 1927 as a state of the art modern hospital, serving the copper mining town Jerome, Verde Valley and surrounding communities.
 It was considered the “most modern and well equipped hospital in Arizona and possible the Western States.”

 It was built to be fire-proof and sturdy, and withstand dynamite blasts of up to 260,000 pounds from the mines nearby.
 When it was closed in 1950, because the mine activity was being phased out, it was still kept up to snuff as a hospital in case it was needed in an emergency situation, until 1971.

 However, around 1971, hardy artists (some called them hippies) began to come to Jerome to join the remaining population of 100 folks, to set up various arts and crafts shops, which proved to be a tourist attraction, which meant Jerome as a town wasn’t dead yet!
 Over the next 20 years, Jerome continued to attract tourist dollars.
 B and B’s, and hotels became a profitable venture.
 The time had come for the vacant old hospital building to transform into a new existence as a high-class hotel.